ovh/symmecrypt/README.md

 [AES Galois/Counter mode](https://csrc.nist.gov/publications/detail/sp/800-38d/final) (256bits), with built-in authentication.

-**/!\ Nonces are randomly generated and should not be repeated with *aes-gcm*, remember to rollover your key on a regular basis.**
+:exclamation: **Nonces are randomly generated and should not be repeated with *aes-gcm*, remember to rollover your key on a regular basis.
+Nonce size is 96 bits, which is not ideal for random generation due to the risk of collision, prefer *xchacha20-poly1305*.**

 ### chacha20-poly1305